carolzhou/multiPhATE2/README.md

 	- modified the verbosity (optional)
 * We recommend stepwise testing to be sure all components have been correctly installed and specified.
 * Feel free to post issues and suggestions regarding multiPhATE on our github project page: https://github.com/carolzhou/multiPhATE2.git.
 Select the 'Issues' tab.

+#### TROUBLESHOOTING
+* multiPhATE runs under Python 3.x.
+It is recommended to set up a Conda environment, but if you are not doing so, and you receive a syntax error referring to a print statement, then you may be running the code in a Python 2.x environment.
+Unfortunately, invoking python3 at the command line will not enable python3 for subordinate codes in the multiPhATE code base.
+You must either upgrade your system to Python 3.x, or run multiPhATE in a Python 3.x Conda environment.
+* The dbPrep\_getDBs.py script can become out of date as 3rd party database providers modify their data or its location.
+Kindly notify the developers by submitting an issue on the project github project page if you encounter problems in downloading with dbPrep\_getDBs.py.

 #### RUNNING PHATE AS AN "EMBARASSINGLY PARALLEL" CODE